Direct Coupling Analysis of Epistasis in Allosteric Materials: Results

-Once the model of Eqs.\ (\ref{eq:BG},\ref{eq:energy}) is inferred, can it be used to generate new sequences with a high fitness, as previously shown for models of protein folding \cite{Jacquin2016}?
+Once the model of Eqs.\ \ref{eq:BG}, \ref{eq:energy} is inferred, can it be used to generate new sequences with a high fitness, as previously shown for models of protein folding \cite{Jacquin2016}?
 To answer this question, we generate new sequences by Monte Carlo sampling from the probability distribution Eq.\ \ref{eq:BG}.
 Fig.\ \ref{fig:generative} shows the fitness of the obtained sequences vs their distance to ``consensus'' - the consensus being the most representative sequence of the MSA, i.e.\ where springs occupy the positions with largest mean occupancy.
 We find that (i) the variability of the MSA, quantified by the distance to consensus, is well reproduced (ii) the fitness is much more variable than for random sequences, with a few sequences that do perform as well as evolved ones (which never occurs for random sequences) but (iii) the mean obtained fitness is rather low, although larger, in a statistically significant way, than the one of random configurations (which is zero).
 As shown in Fig.\ \ref{fig:generative}, these results deteriorate further if a more approximate algorithm as mfDCA is used to infer parameters.
 We have checked that the generative performance is not improved by lowering the temperature of the Monte Carlo sampling.
 Overall, these results suggest that the generative power of DCA is limited in the context of allostery, in contrast with results for models of protein folding \cite{Jacquin2016}.
-Thus an Ising model, a quadratic model accounting for conservation and correlations in the MSA (first and second order statistics), although it can capture some features of the shear design (e.g.\ the inhomogeneous distribution of coordination, as shown in S.I.), is a rather drastic approximation for the initial allosteric fitness.
-Indeed we have tested that higher orders as the third moment are not well reproduced (see S.I.).
-In what follows we shall emphasize in particular the failure of DCA to infer long-range epistasis.
+Thus an Ising model, a quadratic model accounting for conservation and correlations in the MSA (first and second order statistics), although it can capture some features of the shear design (e.g.\ the inhomogeneous distribution of coordination, as shown in Fig.\ \ref{fig:prop_gen_coop}), is a rather drastic approximation for the actual allosteric fitness.
+Indeed we have tested that higher orders as the third moment are not well reproduced (see Fig.\ \ref{fig:DCA}), suggesting that the longer-range correlations induced by allostery are not well captured by a pairwise model.
+On the other hand, for protein structure predictions, several works as \cite{Figliuzzi2018} suggest that local correlations between residues in spatial contact are well-captured by a pairwise model, even beyond pairwise correlations.
+To test our findings, it would be interesting to condition the analysis of e.g.\ \cite{Figliuzzi2018} on the distance between residues considered and see if the 3-body correlations are still captured when the residues are further apart.
+It would also be relevant to restrict the study to allosteric proteins only, to check whether statistical properties are changed, in such a way as to gauge the effect of allosteric vs folding constraints in proteins.